Derkades/WebApp/docs/databases.md

 # Databases

 The application stores data using several SQLite databases in `/data`.
+Files in this directory must never be deleted.

 ## `music.db`